 Being Punjabi means that everyone you know is now addressed as such and such ji.
 This is a sign of respect in their culture.
 I am referred to as bhabi ji meaning sister in law by my brother and I refer to him as dior ji meaning brother in law.
 Just be sure to add ji at the end and you can't go wrong.

 9. They Talk With Their Hands

 Ever noticed just how expressive Punjabi people are when they talk, their hands usually are telling a story at the same time they speak.
 Even I have started to speak with my hands as it is just so infectious.
 You can almost speak with your hands alone and they will know what you are saying!

 10. They Are Generous

 There is no such thing as saving in the Punjabi dictionary unless it is for someone else.
 They tend to spend their money on others rather than themselves.
 Such as my parents for instance since joining the family they have attended to all my needs and ensured that I am as comfortable as possible.
-This is just part of the generosity and openness of the Sikh Faith.
+It is also tradition for the eldest son to inherit the family properties so that he can then take care of the family once the parents pass.
+This is all just part of the generosity and openness of the Sikh Faith.

 Have you married into a Punjabi family?